ysuzand/kids_allowance_book/Readme.md

 # Kids Allowance Book
 (WIP)
 ## Purpose of this hobby project
 _As a parent of kids, it's been getting harder to keep an eye on, or to control their monthly allowance savings while cash is less and less common in Sweden.
-It is a little bit too much to give them a real credit card, or money transfering system like Swish.
-Instead, I just needed a small application that could help me to see how much money they have spent and therefore how much left, etc. It is just like a small biggy bank in digital._
+It could be too much to give them a real credit card, or to let them use a transaction app such as Swish.
+Instead, I just needed a small application that could help me to see how much money they have spent and how much left, etc. It is just like a small digital biggy bank._

 _I try to make this app kids friendly and also give it a mobile-app-like feeling._

-_I build this app also for a sake of my learning. :)_
+_I build this app also for the sake of my learning. :)_

 ---